 Medical facilities and care at most public hospitals, especially outside Hanoi and Ho Chi Minh City, are poor.
 Medical evacuation to a major centre may be required for even relatively minor operations.

-Doctors and hospitals expect payment prior to providing medical services, including for emergency care.
+Doctors and hospitals expect payment before providing medical services, including for emergency care.
 Some hospitals may liaise with travel insurance companies for payment, others may require upfront payment before commencing treatment.

 If you become seriously ill or injured, you may need to be evacuated to a destination with the required facilities.
 Air evacuations, often to Bangkok or Singapore, are very expensive.